The John C. Greene Society

 The John C. Greene Society (JGS) is the primary student-run dental research organization at the University of California San Francisco School of Dentistry.
 Throughout the year, JGS strives to present student research opportunities covering a wide spectrum of interests and spanning multiple levels of commitment, thus appealing to as broad a range of dental students as possible.
 Furthermore, we strive to establish positive attitudes toward the importance of dental research among the student body.
 We take on the responsibility of being adaptive to the needs and desires of changing student populations, while serving as a reminder to the tremendous impact quality science will have on the practice of dentistry in all parts of the world.

-The John C. Greene Society was founded in 2002, taking its name from Dr. John C. Greene, Dean Emeritus at UCSF, whose leadership was instrumental in the dental school's rise to prominence as a premier research institution, and who was much beloved by students and faculty alike.
+The John C. Greene Society was founded in 2002, under the mentorship of Dr. John S. Greenspan, taking its name from Dr. John C. Greene, Dean Emeritus at UCSF, whose leadership was instrumental in the dental school's rise to prominence as a premier research institution, and who was much beloved by students and faculty alike.
 A major goal at the time was to encourage active student participation in meaningful research, bringing student research into harmony with the quality investigations being conducted by the UCSF dental faculty.

 Pictured: John C. Greene